-The metadata we apply from the metadata template is created dynamicaly combining the file absolute path, the workstation time information and the centos-art.sh script copyright holder information as reference.
+The metadata we apply from the metadata template is created dynamicaly using the file found absolute path, the workstation time information and the centos-art.sh script copyright information as reference.
 Additionally, the Creative Common Distribution-ShareAlike 3.0 License is also set in the metadata.

-The elimination of unused definitions inside SVG files takes place through the '--vacuum-defs' option of inkscape command-line interface which is described in its man page (man inkscape).
+The elimination of unused definitions inside SVG files takes place through the '--vacuum-defs' option of inkscape command-line interface.